Frequently Asked Questions

 CANB provides advice to member institutions on any and all aspects of archival work – setting up an archives, moving an archives, training new volunteers and staff, working on projects, gaining intellectual control of your holdings, preserving your holdings, creating emergency plans, performing a global assessment, and more.
 Archives Advisor Samantha Read is available to travel to your archives – for free!
 Education and training events are planned each year, with at least one held in conjunction with annual general meeting, usually held in April or May.

 Fill out our membership form and send a cheque for $35.00.
 This fee covers the fiscal year from April 1 to March 31, and covers all of our services.

 What can I do for CANB?

 We are always looking for new Executive Committee members.
 The average commitment is about an hour a month, plus three full-day meetings a year.
-If you are interested, please contact our president, Joanna Aiton.
+If you are interested, please contact us.

 - Paper documents